 For example, this means that a parent cannot suddenly decide to pull a child from school and home school instead unless he or she has come to an agreement with the other parent.
 The same applies to changing a child’s religion, putting a child into therapy, or having them undergo an elective medical procedure.
 A parent can consent to necessary medical treatment on his or her own, however.

 It is worth noting that emergency situations do fall outside of the custody laws on joint decision-making.
 Any time the welfare of the child is in serious question and a fast decision is necessary, the custody laws in Colorado allow for unilateral decision-making to be carried out by one parent.

 The idea is to include decisions that you feel may provoke discord between you and your co-parent in the future.
-When you have a comprehensive parenting plan in place, you will be better able to avoid extended battles and disagreements with your co-parent.
+When you have a comprehensive parenting plan in place, you will be better equipped to avoid extended battles and disagreements going forward.

 One other area that your custody attorney should cover in your parenting plan is dispute resolution.
 You can work a resolution process into your plan so you do not need to return to court every time you disagree about a decision.
 You can have a required consultation, but it should give one parent the right to make an ultimate decision when you disagree or require that a third party be brought in to act as a coordinator, mediator or arbitrator.
 It is best for your children and everyone else involved if disagreements are not allowed to turn into lengthy court battles.

 Burnham Law has an experienced team ready to help you with your child custody case.
 The Colorado family law system can be complex, so navigating it without the help of a seasoned custody lawyer can be very difficult.
 Contact us today so we can evaluate your case and protect your interests.